salmasaidane/ikaros/README.md

 ## Stock

-The Stock object is a representation of all information what is available for a given security.
+The Stock object is a representation of all information that is available for a given security.
 For example for *AAPL* we scrape information from -

 1. https://finviz.com/quote.ashx?t=AAPL
 2. https://www.zacks.com/stock/research/AAPL/earnings-announcements